Automating Tombstone Threshold Alerts with Python in Cassandra 4.x/5.x

 sys.exit(1)

-"""Extract max tombstones-per-slice per keyspace.table from nodetool tablestats output."""
+"""Extract max tombstones-per-slice per keyspace.table from tablestats output."""

 r"^\s*Maximum tombstones per slice \(last five minutes\):\s*(\d+)$"